 Every Rogue has access to a melee weapon, but they are some of the least-used items in the game.
 Unless you’re in a pinch, or going for a trick shot, melee just won’t play a major part in the majority of matches.

 You might run into that rare game where this perk does come in handy, and the good news is it’s only $3,000 to unlock.
 So, when you do need it, it shouldn’t be hard to come by.

 Rogues: Chaac, Dallas, Dahlia, Dima, Saint, Kestrel, Lancer, Mack, Seeker, Phantom

 Rogue Company’s third-person viewpoint allows you to safely check corners without the need to constantly aim down your weapon’s sights.
 In fact, there’s very little reason to pick a perk that removes your aim down sights movement speed penalty.

 Stalker may be beneficial to those that want to methodically check every corner, but there’s really no need for this perk if you have decent map knowledge and positioning.

 Aside from Anvil’s Barricade, there are very few defensive items that can’t be destroyed by either well-placed frag or gunshots.
 This does make the Shredder Rounds perk extremely situational, but the added ammunition bonus can prove useful.

 Even if you have a decent aim and land the majority of your shots, there may be times where a few extra rounds could have come in handy.
-This perk could become incredibly strong when more defensive Rogue’s are released, but for now, Shredder Rounds are rarely worth picking.
+Even though more defensive Rogue’s have been released since launch, Shredder Rounds remain a perk rarely worth picking.